MambaRetriever/MambaRetriever/README.md

 * `length_limit`: The length limit to filter out chunks less than this length limit.
 * `top_limit`: The length limit to filter out chunks greater than this length limit.

 The data is ready to go through the synthetic data generation steps.

 Synthetic data generation involves three stages, each requiring prompt preparation and LLM generation.

-Firstly, use the following to generate a prompt dict:
+Firstly, use the following to generate a prompt dict for finding connections:
 ```
 python train_data_generation/prepare_connection_prompt_dict.py --data_path [data_path] --prompt_output_path [prompt_output_path]
 ```
 * `data_path`: The path for the tokenized raw data.
 * `prompt_output_path`: The path to save the connection prompt dictionary.

-After LLM generation result is obtained, use the following to generate the second prompt dict:
+After LLM generation result is obtained, use the following to generate the second prompt dict for generating question from connection:
 ```
 python train_data_generation/prepare_question_prompt.py --data_path [data_path] --prompt_output_path [prompt_output_path] --connection_collected_results_path [connection_collected_results_path] --updated_data_output_path [updated_data_output_path]
 ```